Romanian Intelligence Service: Integrated Information System

 The Integrated Information System (Romanian: Sistemul Informatic Integrat, SII) is a computing system that allows SRI to aggregate data from various governmental agencies.
 It was created in 2003 under the initiative of SRI director Radu Timofte, who sent a request to the Supreme Council of National Defence (CSAT) led by President Ion Iliescu.
 The system has its activities based on secret laws that were not published in Monitorul Oficial.
 The only public information on the system is found in the government decision that followed, which mandated all state institutions to give the system all the information they have.
 The public law does not include any kind of control mechanisms or ways to prevent abuses.

 As such, all information on Romanian and foreign citizens that the state has (such as dates of entering/exiting the country, what car one owns, what phone numbers or phone metadata or what taxes you paid) is fed into the system.
 The names of the members of the Integrated Information System council and its headquarters are a state secret.

 Civil rights NGO APADOR-CH (Human Rights Defense Association of Romania) contested in justice the way it worked, arguing that such a government institution couldn't have been legally created by the way of secret laws and that it broke the Article 8 of the European Convention on Human Rights.
 The NGO lost the trial.

 In 2016, the SRI obtained a €25 million in financing from the European Union for a project called SII Analytics.
 The project is financed by the E-government program of the EU, but parts of it such as interception of communications and facial recognition show that one of the goals is surveillance.
 The project includes a "good behavior" file for each citizen, which aggregates data from all government agencies.
 APADOR-CH argued that these citizen files can be used for nefarious purposes against some citizens (MPs, judges, prosecutors, businessmen, etc.).

 National Alert System

 The National Alert System (Sistemul Național de Alertă Teroristă in Romanian) is the Romanian terrorist barometer.
 SNA is a system that, based on existing intelligence from SRI, SIE and possibly other agencies, ranks the risk of a terrorist attack on Romanian territory.
 The system is color based (green-low to red-imminent).
 The color can be changed (and therefore security measures increased) with the prior approval of the executive of SRI.

 Currently, SNA is colored blue-cautious; this means that the intelligence on hand suggests there is a relatively low risk of a terrorist attack.

 The color has only been changed once (to yellow-moderate) at the 2008 NATO Bucharest summit.

+Structure

+The Romanian Intelligence Service is made up of multiple departments and units including: